Program-with-Sam/Java-Lesson-5/README.md

 # Java-Lesson-5
-Lesson 4 in the Java tutorial series
+Lesson 5 in the Java tutorial series

+This material was made as part of the tutorial series available at https://programwithsam.code.blog/